-Purpose of this manual
+Purpose of this guide

-This User Manual provides detailed step-by-step instructions on how to use, maintain and troubleshoot your Nucleus[®] Freedom[TM] Speech Processor.
+This user guide provides detailed step-by-step instructions on how to use, maintain and troubleshoot your FreedomTM HybridTM Sound Processor.

-If you are new to your processor it is recommended that you read the Nucleus Freedom Quick Start Guide before reading this manual.
-The Quick Start Guide will provide you with the essential information you need to familiarize yourself with the basic operations of your processor.
+If you are new to your processor it is recommended that you read the Freedom Hybrid Quick Start guide before reading this guide.
+The Quick Start guide will provide you with the essential information you need to familiarise yourself with the basic operations of your processor.

-Once you understand the basic functions of your processor, this manual provides more in-depth information that's outside the scope of the Quick Start Guide - particularly in the areas of advanced user operations, maintenance and troubleshooting.
+Once you understand the basic functions of your processor, this guide provides more in-depth information that's outside the scope of the Quick Start guide - particularly in the areas of advanced user operations, maintenance and troubleshooting.

-This manual provides the most comprehensive source of information available for your processor.
+This guide provides the most comprehensive source of information available for your processor.